stratigos/emotional-intelligence/README.md

 ### EQ and IQ

 IQ, or _Intelligence Quotient_, was once believed to be an indicator of performance and potential success in one's role.
-Over time, it has been demonstrated that job performance and success are much more closely linked to
+Over time, it has been demonstrated that job performance and success are much more closely linked to EQ.
-EQ.
 IQ is also regarded as a fixed trait, while EQ is a set of flexibile skills that can be grown over time.

 EQ has a proven value for businesses.
 The fact that it can be grown and enhanced over time implies that businesses are burdened with opportunity cost when not developing a culture that is EQ focused.

+### Leadership

+Skilled leaders bring out the best in people.
+Emotional Intelligence is required to accurately understand the matrix of emotions, personality, and events that unfold in the workplace.
+Leaders who embrace and develop the skills for Emotional Intelligence have the ability to steer this complexity towards a positive and successful outcome.

 ## Why This Is Important to Us